 Program Start Date: November 4th, 2019

-As part of the LIFT program, apprentices will undergo training and receive certifications for Mental Health First Aid and QPR Suicide Prevention, and have the opportunity to receive certification as a WRAP Facilitator.
-A successful LIFT apprentice will become skilled at supporting others through various means, not limited to:
+As part of the LIFT program, interns will undergo training and receive certifications for Mental Health First Aid and QPR Suicide Prevention, and have the opportunity to receive certification as a WRAP Facilitator.
+A successful LIFT intern will become skilled at supporting others through various means, not limited to:

 - Providing assistance to peers in the management of mental health challenges.